Prospects dim as U.S., Russia start tense talks over Ukraine crisis

 By Emma Farge and Tom Balmforth

-GENEVA, Jan 10 (Reuters) - With diplomats publicly pessimistic, the United States and Russia are set to begin fragile negotiations in Geneva on Monday that Washington hopes can avert the danger of a new Russian invasion of Ukraine without conceding to the Kremlin's expansive security demands.
+GENEVA, Jan 10 (Reuters) - With diplomats publicly pessimistic, the United States and Russia began difficult negotiations in Geneva on Monday that Washington hopes can avert the danger of a new Russian invasion of Ukraine without conceding to the Kremlin's expansive security demands.

 "I don't think we're going to see any breakthroughs in the coming week," Blinken said in a CNN interview on Sunday.

-Talks begin on Monday in Geneva before moving to Brussels and Vienna, with U.S.-Russia relations at their most tense since the Cold War ended three decades ago.
+The talks began on Monday at the U.S. diplomatic mission in Geneva with U.S.-Russia relations are at their most tense since the Cold War ended three decades ago.
+Discussions will then move on to meetings in Brussels and Vienna.

+Deputy Secretary of State Wendy Sherman, the No. 2 official in the U.S. State Department, said in a Tweet from Geneva that "the U.S. will listen to Russia's concerns and share our own".
+No discussions on European security would be held without the presence of other allies, she said.

 Nearly 100,000 Russian troops are gathered within reach of the border with Ukraine in preparation for what Washington and Kyiv say could be an invasion, eight years after Russia seized the Crimea peninsula from Ukraine.